Becton Dickinson and Company (BDX) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -0.97% loss in the last 1 month and extending the period to 3 months gives it a 2.52%, and is -0.42% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.22% over the week and 1.38% over the month.
+The stock witnessed a -2.81% loss in the last 1 month and extending the period to 3 months gives it a 3.98%, and is 0.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.10% over the week and 1.37% over the month.

 Becton Dickinson and Company (BDX) Analyst Forecasts